webplatform/docs/css/functions/contrast/index.md

 values, for use by the [[css/properties/filter|'''filter''']] property.
 A value of 100% or a decimal value of 1 leaves the image as is, while 0 results in black.
-Increasing the value past 1 or 100% produces more dramatically stratified areas of light and dark.}}
+Increasing the value past 1 or 100% produces more dramatically stratified areas of light and dark.
+}}
 {{CSS_Function
 |Content=This CSS property value is reflected in the following image: